Reforming electoral law

 We’re calling on the UK’s governments to reform electoral law and make it simpler, up-to-date and future proof.

 The Elections Act 2022 and its associated secondary legislation have substantially increased the size of the UK’s body of electoral law.

 The UK’s Law Commissions have already provided a blueprint for reform of electoral law that’s widely supported by people who run, regulate and campaign at elections.

-It’s time for governments to take this seriously and commit to significant change.
-They need to prioritise the time and resources needed to create meaningful improvement.
+The UK’s governments should now prioritise the time and resources needed to create meaningful improvement.